 We investigate how LLMs perform filtering operation such as find the fruit in a list.
-Turns out, they use surprisingly elegant mechanisms similar to how programmers write filter functions in code.
+Turns out, they use surprisingly elegant mechanisms similar to how a programmer might write filter functions in code.

 Try hovering over the tokens below!
 When prompted with filtering tasks, a set of attention heads focus their attention on the correct item in the list.
 This behavior is consistent across a range of different prompts and tasks.